loregamer/BG3DialogueFinder/README_exe.md

 - **Copied** (green background): The file was found and successfully copied
 - **Not Found** (red background): The file was not found in the source directory

+### Sorting Results

+- Click on any column header to sort the results by that column
+- Click again to reverse the sort order
+- The current sort column and direction are indicated by an arrow (↑ or ↓)

+### Selecting and Copying Data

+- **Copy Selected** button: Copies the currently selected row to the clipboard
+- **Right-click menu**: Provides options to copy individual cells, the current row, or all selected rows
+- **Double-click** on a row to view detailed information in a popup window
+- **Multiple selection**: Hold Ctrl or Shift while clicking to select multiple rows

 ### Search Tips